dalesgit/wiki-vim/cup-journal.md

 Remember I am a vessel holding God's love, the **stream**.

 The movie tonight came with some built-in alienation impulses.
 MP and I didn't hit it off.
 Mis-firing.
 Going in different directions.
 But I ended up thinking particularly about the **flautist**  at Lakewood High (the name of the school in the film, byw).
 She gave me T.S Eliot, in the form of the *Hollow Men.* It wasn't as eye-popping to me at the time as it has subsequently become.
 I don't even know her name.
 But I think she was my first love.
 The woman I should have pursued but didn't for all the wrong male adolescent reasons.

+## Wed 2024-07-31 23:37:11-0400

+Today's meditation focuses on the need for discipline.
+My reflections focus on my failure in that regard.
+For several days I've kept the discipline of reflecting (for a sentence or 2) on my reading.
+For a day or 2 I keep the discipline of playing piano.
+I feel hopeful after these couple of days -- then the remorse of my failure.

+The cup and its boundaries, its disciplines, are what makes it possible to hold the substance intended for it.

+This morning I had thought that perhaps my **boundary** needed to be to write and reflect in the quiet of the time just before I got to bed.
+Tonight I'm trying that.
+Perhaps so.